 Tel: 0300 067 5238

 Final data for the year to 31 March 2022 will be published in Forestry Statistics 2022 and Forestry Facts & Figures 2022.

 Provisional data for the year to 31 March 2023 will be published in Provisional Woodland Statistics 2023.

 Information on pre-release access to this publication can be found in the pre-release access page.

-More detailed information on the methodology for estimating woodland area is provided in the sources chapter of Forestry Statistics 2019.
+More detailed information on the methodology for estimating woodland area is provided in the sources chapter of Forestry Statistics 2021.
 The estimates make use of the National Forest Inventory data.
-Further information (including reports) on the National Forest Inventory is avaliable on the Inventory pages.
+Further information (including reports) can be found on the National Forest Inventory page.

-Prior to the 2019 edition of Provisional Woodland Statistics, the reported figues were published in two seperate releases:
+Prior to the 2019 edition of Provisional Woodland Statistics, the reported figures were published in two separate releases:

 Early provisional results for UK woodland area, certified woodland area and areas of new planting and publicly funded restocking were provided in the First Release Woodland Area, Planting and Publicly Funded Restocking published every June: